This post explains in-depth how Google AdSense earning is calculated. The post settles the disagreement people are having between CPC and RPM.

 The CPC does its best so that when multiplied with the Clicks, it will tally with your earnings irrespective of the variations.

 Although, you may have an almost stable CPC if your blog or website is focused on a particular niche and all your visitors come from the same country.

 On the other hand, the RPM fluctuates also.
 Once your CPC grows higher – the RPM also increases all things being equal.

 Am sure you must have witnessed cases in an AdSense dashboard when your page views are increasing, but your earning is not – instead, the CPC and RPM are busy reducing.
 You also have seen cases when your Clicks is increasing, but earnings is not.

 In conclusion, either RPM or CPC can be used to calculate AdSense Earnings.
 The RPM is multiplied by Page Views to calculate earnings.
 While the CPC is multiplied by Clicks to equal earnings.

-Every AdSense user loves it when their earnings is increasing.
-When you are on your live AdSense dashboard, viewing your earnings for the day, pray for page views and clicks to keep increasing, and let CPC and RPM remains increasingly constant.
+Every AdSense user loves it when their earnings are increasing.
+When you are on your live AdSense dashboard, viewing your earnings for the day, pray for page views and clicks to keep increasing, and let CPC and RPM remain increasingly constant.